pearlchen/LLC-HTML-CSS/README.md

 A full-day introductory workshop to HTML and CSS.

-Currently refreshing content and other changes so things will be broken for a couple weeks.
+Currently refreshing content and other changes so things will be updated in a couple weeks.

 The pre-refresh zip file can be downloaded here: http://db.tt/4AInBRmn